MmdBay/Manage-accounts-Store/README.md

 - react-toastify
 - dompurify

+# features
+- Backup every change and send the file along with the changes in Telegram to the bot admin
+- Back up to transfer.sh soon
+- Using RestApi straight and stylish
+- Easy and stylish management

 ## Follow the steps below to get started

 #### NOTE: To run the project in developer mode, edit the .env file on the front-end side and set the value to **DEV**.
 To run the project in production mode, set the same value to **PROD** and then try to build.

+Also, after getting the build on the front-end side, move the Build folder to the server directory.

 ## Implementation steps
 download project and initial requirements